hassan-kandil/eda2-coursework/README.md

-# EDA2 Coursework
-# Sentiment Analysis System
+# EDA2 Coursework: Sentiment Analysis Distributed System

 This repository contains the infrastructure and code to deploy a distributed sentiment analysis system using Hadoop, Spark, and various supporting services.
 The system is designed to classify text sentiment at scale.
 Follow the steps below for provisioning a new cluster, running the analysis jobs, downloading output files, and monitoring the cluster.